ietf-wg-keytrans/draft-arch/draft-ietf-keytrans-architecture.md

 receives a message, these protocols have senders provide their own credential in an encrypted portion of the message.
 Encrypting the sender's credential prevents it from being visible to the service provider, while still assuring the recipient of the sender's identity.
-If users were to authenticate the sender's public key directly with the service provider, they would leak to the service provider who the they are communicating with.
+If recipient users were to authenticate the sender's public key directly with the service provider, they would leak to the service provider who they are communicating with.

 Key Transparency credentials can be created by serializing one or more Search request-response pairs.
 These Search operations would correspond to the lookups